 In 1997, he recorded with Randy Lippincott & began backing up Randy as well as Georgie Bonds & The Blueskeepers as well as Arkansa’s own Lonnie Shields.
 It was at this time that he recorded & backed Delaware artist Socco, & was touched by his sparks of creativity.

 Jimmy stayed busy with various blues artists, even backing L.A.’s Arthur Adams at the 2000 Pocono Blues Fest and Chris Cain at the 2001 Riverfront Blues Fest.

 In 2003 he hit the road with Big Jack Johnson touring the U.S. & Canada with one of the kindest artists in the blues.
 Since 2003, he has played & recorded with harmonica ace Mikey Jr. Around the same time he started backing multi-talented blues man Richard Ray Farrell.
-He’s been hosting the blues jam Every Tuesday @ Warmdaddys in Philly since the Late 90’s with The Randy Lippincott Band.
+He hosted the blues jam Every Tuesday @ Warmdaddys in Philly for several years with The Randy Lippincott Band.

 Joining up with Roger Girke in 2004, he toured with Roger supporting the album, ”My Baby Loves that Stuff” enjoying many nights of powerful music.

 He recorded his own record of originals “Shopping for the Blues.”
 It was very well received and nominated by the North Jersey Blues & Jazz Society for The Blues Foundation CD competition in 2007.

 In 2008 he tracked for the a new CD from Lonnie Shields, “Keeper of the Blues” and backed Gary Allegretto @ The Riverfront Blues Fest in support of his record “Many Shades of Blue.”
 In the same year he took up company with Philly’s own Zydeco-a-Go-Go, letting the good times roll.